Code-Institute-Submissions/MSP1venue/README.md

 * A modal popup post-submission – A nice modal popup that ensures the user their submission has been properly received and that they will be contacted soon.
 * An availability calendar – A calendar that shows the user when either of the venue spaces is still available for booking and when it’s already been booked.
+* An expanded form with more detailed questions about the proposed event and it's requirements.

 ## Technologies Used ##
 * HTML5